 Long story short, this person (who is probably a size 4 or smaller) complained about how much weight they've gained and, in a not-so-subtle way, alluded to the fact that I was unhealthy.
 Really?
 You're going to complain to me about how much weight you've gained?
 And then you're going to criticize my health, despite the fact you know how hard I bust my butt for school, projects, and all the stuff I'm involved with?
 I was literally thinking: "Sorry, insert-name-here, I haven't had much motivation to exercise lately.
 Hard to imagine why."

 To top it all off, I also found this quote in a random comment on the Ms. Magazine website:

 "The less we judge each other by the contours of our bodies, the more clearly we will see the true content of each other's characters."

 Isn't that awesome?

 It reminded me that in the grand scheme of things it doesn't matter what we look like, just what we do.
 We're not going to be remembered for being a size 4 (or 24), so we might as well make the most of life without letting insecurities "weigh" us down. ______________________________________________________________

 You may not know Beth Ditto (pictured above), but she's the lead singer of a band called Gossip (which originated only 30 miles from my hometown).
 Ditto is apparently well known for her outspoken support of both LGBT and feminist causes (according to the all-knowing Wikipedia), and is also an advocate of body positivity.
 Even if this isn't exactly my type of music, it's cool to see a bigger girl rock it out for once!

-More articles in WMC FBomb by Category: Body image and body standards, Education, Feminism, Girls, Media
+More articles by Category: Body image and body standards, Education, Feminism, Girls, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, Gender bias, High school, Discrimination, Social media, News, Music
+More articles by Tag: Activism and advocacy, Title IX, Gender bias, High school, Discrimination, Social media, News, Music